benwilcock/spring-rsocket-demo/docs/request-response.md

 ./mvnw clean package spring-boot:run -DskipTests=true
 ```

-Once the server ha started, send the server process to the background by pressing `Ctrl-Z` to suspend it and then type `bg` to allow it to continue in the background.
+Once the server has started, send the server process to the background by pressing `Ctrl-Z` to suspend it and then type `bg` to allow it to continue in the background.

 ```bash
 [1]  + 18976 suspended  ./mvnw clean package spring-boot:run -DskipTests=true